 Advanced immune suppression in HIV infection is also associated with negative sputum smears for acid-fast bacilli, concurrent extra-pulmonary disease, and immune reconstitution symptoms after initiation of anti-TB therapy1.

 Liked this post?
-Sign up under menu and catch future pearls right into your inbox for free!
+Download the app on your smart phone and sign up under MENU to catch future pearls right into your inbox for free!

 - Kwan CK, Ernst JD.
 HIV and tuberculosis: a deadly human syndemic.
 Clin Microbiol Rev 2011;24:351-376. https://cmr.asm.org/content/24/2/351